Biembeddings of Archdeacon type: their full automorphism group and their number: On the Automorphism group

 Now the thesis follows because, for $m\geq 2$, \end{proof} \begin{ex} We consider again the embedding $\Pi=(K_7,\rho)$ defined in Example \ref{DinitzFig} (see also Figure \ref{fig1}).
 Here we want to determine the group $Aut_0^+(\Pi)$.
 We recall that $\rho_0$ is the cyclic permutation of $\{1,2,3,4,5,6\}$ defined by $(4,6,2,3,1,5)$.
 We want to prove that the map $\sigma: \Z_7 \rightarrow \Z_7$ is an element of $Aut_0^+(\Pi)$ where

 In this example it is more convenient to use the topological definition of graph embedding: we need to verify that $\sigma$ maps faces into faces.
-Since this map rotate clockwise the neighbours of $0$ and the faces are triangles, it maps faces through zero into faces through zero.
-It is left to prove that it maps also the family the faces that do not contain zero, that we denote by $\mathcal{F}_{nz}$, into itself.
+Since this map rotates clockwise the neighbors of $0$ and the faces are triangles, it maps faces through zero into faces through zero.
+It is left to prove that it maps also the family of the faces that do not contain zero, which we denote by $\mathcal{F}_{nz}$, into itself.
 Here we have that

 Applying $\sigma$ we have

 Since this set is still $\mathcal{F}_{nz}$, we have that $\sigma$ is an element of $Aut_0(\Pi)$.
 Moreover, since it is a rotation around $0$ it does not change the orientation and so $\sigma\in Aut_0^+(\Pi)$.
 But then we also have that, for any $\ell \in \{1,2,\dots, 6\}$, $\sigma^{\ell}\in Aut_0^+(\Pi)$.
 Finally, because of Proposition \ref{CondizioneLocale1}, we obtain that